JulWas797/simple-discord-bot/README.md

 # Simple Discord Bot

-An example discord bot wrote using discord.py framework.
+An example discord bot I wrote using discord.py framework in 10 minutes.

 Feel free to use it as a base of your own project :)